PriyankaGPawar/MachineLearningWith_Python/ML_Term1_Project/Readme.md

-### This folder is created to contain the train and test dataset for house price prediction problem
+### This folder is created to contain the train and test dataset and python notebook for house price prediction problem